 - Do you find yourself increasing more change-resistant?

-- Do you avoid making plans that are going to demand a greater effort and commitment from you or your staff?
+- Do you avoid making plans that are going to demand a more significant effort and commitment from you or your staff?

 - Do you invest more time in thinking about your retired future than your credit union’s future?